truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 Click the **Launch TrueNAS Interface** button <mat-icon _ngcontent-igf-c221="" role="img" fontset="mdi" class="mat-icon notranslate mdi mdi-monitor-screenshot mat-icon-no-color" aria-hidden="true" data-mat-icon-type="font" data-mat-icon-name="mdi-monitor-screenshot" data-mat-icon-namespace="mdi"></mat-icon> on the system settings menu to open a new browser tab pointed at the selected system's web interface.

+From the interface, you can create and manage storage, shapshots, and shares using File Explorer.
+You can create and/or delete datasets, zvols, shapshots and shares.

 {{< /tab >}}
 {{< tab "iSCSI Volumes" >}}

-Click the **iSCSI Volumes** button <mat-icon role="img" fontset="mdi" fonticon="mdi-database" class="mat-icon mdi mdi-database mat-icon-no-color" aria-hidden="true"></mat-icon> oin the system settings menu to display the **iSCSI Volumes** screen.
+Click the **iSCSI Volumes** button <mat-icon role="img" fontset="mdi" fonticon="mdi-database" class="mat-icon mdi mdi-database mat-icon-no-color" aria-hidden="true"></mat-icon> on the system settings menu to display the **iSCSI Volumes** screen.
 It allows users to filter, create, and delete one or more iSCSI volumes.

 ![TrueCommandSystemSettingsiSCSI](/images/TrueCommand/2.1/SystemSettingsiSCSI.png "System Settings iSCSI")